Thue's lemma

 Usually, one takes X and Y equal to the smallest integer greater than the square root of m, but the general form is sometimes useful, and makes the uniqueness theorem (below) easier to state.

-The first known proof is attributed to Thue (1902) who used a pigeonhole argument.
-It can be used to prove Fermat's theorem on sums of two squares by taking m to be a prime p that is congruent to 1 modulo 4 and taking a to satisfy a^{2} + 1 ≡ 0 mod p.
-(Such an "a" is guaranteed for "p" by Wilson's theorem.)
+The first known proof is attributed to Axel Thue who used a pigeonhole argument.

+Thue's lemma can be used to prove Fermat's theorem on sums of two squares by taking m to be a prime p that is congruent to 1 modulo 4 and taking a to satisfy a^{2} + 1 ≡ 0 mod p.
+The existence of such an a follows from Wilson's theorem.